yongwookim1/UUEF/README.md

 ## Simply get the sample models for example

+Trianing is not our contribution range, we give the weight files of each model.

 Put these sample models in pretrained_model file.

 Path of the original model: https://drive.google.com/file/d/1mdeoY6pxAzC5ivPZz7M1d_pht9x7Cgcp/view?usp=drive_link